woocommerce/qit-documentation/docs/environment/creating-config-files.md

 - **Start simple:** Begin with essential settings (WordPress version, PHP version, plugins) before adding complex setups.
 - **Version control:** Commit `qit.json` or `qit.yml` to your repository.
 Other team members can run `qit env:up` immediately, ensuring consistent environments.
 - **Iterate as needed:** As you discover new requirements, update the config file and share it with your team.

-## Next steps

-- [Installing Plugins and Themes](./installing-plugins-and-themes.md): Learn how to specify additional plugins or themes directly in your configuration files.
-- [Tunnel Options](../environment/tunnel.md): Explore how to configure tunnels and advanced options for more complex testing scenarios.
-- [Environment & Configuration](../environment/introduction.md): Dive deeper into customizing every aspect of your test environment for maximum flexibility and reliability.